 There’s nothing quite like Christmastime.
 When the cold, snowy season comes, what better time to curl up on the couch and watch some Christmas classics?
-It doesn’t matter how many times you’ve seen Kevin hit those burglars with paint cans to the head.
-You laugh every…single…time.
+Come along as we rate the 12 best Christmas movies ever made.

 In one of his funniest roles, Will Ferrell gives us a laugh a minute in this Christmas classic.
 An abandoned child who was “adopted” by Santa Claus, Buddy the Elf decides to leave the North Pole and find his real family in New York City.
 His raw exuberance and love for the holidays make this movie loved by both young and old.
 Admit it, you tried syrup on your spaghetti after this flick.

 Every 90s parent could relate to the problems that Arnold Schwarzenegger’s character has in this seasonal movie.
 Wanting to give his child a coveted gift of Turbo Man, an action figure that is sold out everywhere, he does anything he can to get one in his hands.
 Sinbad also plays a starring role, as another dad who needs a Turbo Man doll.
 The tagline, Two Dads, One Toy, No Prisoners, should give you just the incentive you need to download this memorable Christmas classic.